OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 The detailed steps of the diagram above:

 1. The Publisher generates the Seed.
-2. The Publisher sends the Transmission Request 1 to SSP1.
+2. The Publisher sends Transmission Request 1 to SSP1.
 The "parents" field of the Transmission Request is empty.
-3. The SSP1 receives the Transmission Request 1 and generates the Transmission Result 1.
+3. The SSP1 receives Transmission Request 1 and generates Transmission Result 1.
 4. The SSP1 sends the Transmission Request 2 to SSP2.
 The "parents" contains the Transmission Result 1.
-5. The SSP2 receives the Transmission Request 2 and generates the Transmission Result 2.
+5. The SSP2 receives Transmission Request 2 and generates Transmission Result 2.
 6. The SSP2 sends the Transmission Request 3 to the DSP.
-The "parents" contain the Transmission Result 1 and the Transmission Result 2.
+The "parents" contain Transmission Result 1 and Transmission Result 2.
-7. The DSP receives the Transmission Request 3 and generates a Transmission Result 3.
+7. The DSP receives Transmission Request 3 and generates a Transmission Result 3.
 8. The DSP returns a Transmission Response 3 to the Transmission Request 3 (SSP2).
 It includes the Transmission Result 3.
 The 'children" field is empty.
 8. The SSP2 receives the Transmission Response 3.
 10. The SSP2 returns a Transmission Response 2 to Transmission Request 2 (SSP1).
 It contains the Transmission Result 2.
 The "children" field includes the Transmission Result 3.
 11. The SSP1 receives the Transmission Response 2.
 12. The SSP1 returns a Transmission Response 1 to Transmission Request 3 (Publisher).
-It contains the Transmission Result 1.
-The "children" field includes the Transmission Result 2 and the Transmission Result 3.
+It contains Transmission Result 1.
+The "children" field includes Transmission Result 2 and Transmission Result 3.
 13. The Publisher shows the Addressable Content via the DSP and the Audit Log is available.
 <!--partial-end-->